jozefg/drafts/constructivism.md

 actually run this program!
 If we evaluate a program with the type `Either a b` we're guaranteed to get either `Left a` or `Right b`.

 What about the more negative consequences of constructivism?
-We threw out double negation and LEM.
+We supposed to through out double negation and LEM.
 In programming terms saying we're constructivist means we can't write these two functions.

 ``` haskell
     data Void